ankursharma-iitd/ankursharma-iitd.github.io/_posts/2018-10-11-attention-cnns.md

 g = I[y:y+h, x:x+w]
 ```

-The only problem with the above is that it is non-differentiable; to learn the parameters of the model, one must resort to *e.g.* the score-function estimator (REINFORCE), briefly mentioned in my [previous post](http://akosiorek.github.io/ml/2017/09/03/implementing-air.html#estimating-gradients-for-discrete-variables).
+The only problem with the above is that it is non-differentiable; to learn the parameters of the model, one must resort to *e.g.* the score-function estimator (REINFORCE), briefly mentioned in my [post](http://akosiorek.github.io/ml/2017/09/03/implementing-air.html#estimating-gradients-for-discrete-variables).

 ### Soft Attention
 Soft attention, in its simplest variant, is no different for images than for vector-valued features and is implemented exactly as in equation \ref{att}.
 One of the early uses of this types of attention comes from the paper called [Show, Attend and Tell](https://arxiv.org/abs/1502.03044): ![aa](https://distill.pub/2016/augmented-rnns/assets/show-attend-tell.png)